-Depending on the prohibited conduct, "sex trafficking in the first degree" is punishable by 3-6 years imprisonment and a fine up to \$250,000 or 20-35 years imprisonment and a fine up to \$500,000.
-"Human trafficking in the first degree" is punishable by 3-6 years imprisonment and a fine up to \$250,000, while "unlawful exploitation of a minor" is punishable by 5-15 years imprisonment and a fine up to \$100,000.
-Creating ICSE carries penalties comparable to those for similar federal offenses.
-"Online enticement of a minor" prohibits use of the Internet to entice a minor under 16 to engage in certain sexual acts.
+Depending on the prohibited conduct, "sex trafficking in the first degree" is punishable by 4-7 years imprisonment and a fine up to \$250,000 or 20-35 years imprisonment and a fine up to \$500,000.
+"Human trafficking in the first degree" is punishable by 4-7 years imprisonment and a fine up to \$250,000, while "unlawful exploitation of a minor" is punishable by up to 30 years imprisonment and a fine up to \$250,000.
+Creating CSAM carries penalties comparable to those for similar federal offenses.
+Although not specific to Internet offenses, "enticement of a minor" applies broadly to a trafficker who entices or encourages a minor under 17 years for age to engage in sexual conduct.
 Financial penalties include fines, discretionary and mandatory asset forfeiture, and restitution.
-Traffickers must register as sex offenders if convicted of sex trafficking, CSEC, and ICSE offenses.
+Traffickers must register as sex offenders if convicted of sex trafficking, CSEC, and CSAM offenses.
 Child sex trafficking and certain CSEC offenses are included as grounds for terminating parental rights based on the definition of "sexual abuse."